JD Merit Announces the Addition of Two Senior Investment Banking Professionals in Los Angeles Office

 LOS ANGELES, Feb.
-17, 2022 /PRNewswire/ -- JD Merit and Company, a leading Boutique Investment Bank focused on serving middle-market technology-forward companies, is pleased to announce that Tracy Albert and David M.V.
+22, 2022 /PRNewswire-PRWeb/ -- JD Merit and Company, a leading Boutique Investment Bank focused on serving middle-market technology-forward companies, is pleased to announce that Tracy Albert and David M.V.
 Barnes have joined the Company as Vice Chairman and Managing Director, respectively in the company's Los Angeles office.

 Mr. Albert and Mr. Barnes worked together previously at Houlihan Lokey, where Mr. Albert founded Business Forums International (BFI), and Mr. Barnes was the original architect of the Financial Sponsor Coverage Group.